sathishreddychinthakuntla/-nodejs-demo-app/README.md

 # -nodejs-demo-app
-# Node.js CI/CD with GitHub Actions
+# CI/CD Node.js App using GitHub Actions

-This project automates Docker image building and pushing to Docker Hub using GitHub Actions.
+## Description
+This project demonstrates CI/CD automation for a Node.js app using GitHub Actions.
+It runs tests, builds a Docker image, and pushes it to DockerHub.

-## Features
+## Technologies

-- Node.js + Express sample app
+- Node.js
-- Dockerized
+- Docker
-- GitHub Actions CI/CD
+- GitHub Actions

+## Workflow Summary
-- Auto build + push to DockerHub on `main` push
+1. Triggered on push to `main`
+2. Installs dependencies and runs tests
+3. Builds Docker image
+4. Pushes image to DockerHub